grove-status

 grove-status — report yourself on the runtime bus

 This skill talks to a vendored wisp install.
-Wisp is a separate repo; grove never requires it to function (telemetry is optional by construction) but this skill is the gardener-flavored wrapper around it once a consuming project vendors it.
+Wisp is a separate repo; grove never requires it to function (telemetry is optional by construction) but this skill is the agent-flavored wrapper around it once a consuming project vendors it.

 Recursion note (this repo specifically): this copy of the skill